 Fearless Rebelle Radio – “a podcast dedicated to body image, body positivity, self-worth, anti-dieting and feminism”, hosted by Summer Innanen.
 I’ve only just started listening to this one but my friend Denise recommended it highly and she’s never steered me wrong!

 For a practical primer, Body Kindness: Transform Your Health from the Inside Out–and Never Say Diet Again by Rebecca Scritchfield is full of useful tools.
 She uses the concept of “spiralling up” – small, sustainable changes building upon each other.
-She also has a Spiral Up Club if you want support, loads of free resources, and of course her free podcast too (which I help to produce – client disclosure! 🙂 ).
+She also has a Spiral Up Club if you want support, loads of free resources, and of course her free podcast too (of which I am the producer – client disclosure! 🙂 ).

 Eat What You Love, Love What You Eat for Binge Eating: Mindful Eating Program for Healing Your Relationship with Food & Your Body by Michelle May and Kari Anderson.
 I’ve just started reading this one and finding it to be very practical.